Dany Heatley: Ottawa Senators (2005–2009)

 Catalyzed by a rejuvenated offence, Ottawa finished the season with the best record in the Eastern Conference and the second-best in the league.
 With lofty expectations for the playoffs, they were eliminated in the second round by the Buffalo Sabres.
 Heatley recorded 12 points in 10 games.
 At the end of the season, Heatley was selected, along with Alfredsson, to the second All-Star team.

-After a slow start to the 2006–07 season, Heatley recorded 50 goals once more (second in the league to Vincent Lecavalier's 52 goals) and 105 points (fourth in the league).
+After a slow start to the 2006–07 season, Heatley recorded 50 in ‘07, once more (second in the league to Vincent Lecavalier's 52 goals) and 105 points (fourth in the league).
 By reaching the 50-goal plateau for the second straight season, he became the first NHL player to do so since Pavel Bure in 1999–2000.
 Heatley's 105 points broke the previous franchise record he shared with Alfredsson.
 His performance earned him a spot on the first All-Star team.

 Heatley and the Senators followed up another strong regular season going all the way to the Stanley Cup finals, but finished short in five games against the Anaheim Ducks.
-The Alfredsson, Spezza and Heatley line was dominant, leading the NHL in playoffs points, all tied at 22.
+The Alfredsson, Spezza and Heatley line led the NHL in playoffs points, each of them tied at 22.

 Fresh off the heels of a Stanley Cup finals appearance, Heatley began the 2007–08 season with a new six-year contract extension with the Senators worth $45 million, signed prior to the season opener against the Maple Leafs.
 Since arriving in Ottawa from the Marián Hossa trade, Heatley had appeared in 208 consecutive Senators games, until suffering a separated shoulder on January 12, 2008, in a collision with Detroit Red Wings forward Dallas Drake, sidelining him for 11 games.
 He completed the 2007–08 season with 41 goals and 41 assists for 82 points in 71 games.
 Ottawa was plagued with injuries to its superstars all season.
 Seeding seventh overall in the East, Ottawa met the Pittsburgh Penguins in the playoffs, coincidentally the same first-round match-up of the previous year.
 However, Heatley and the Senators would not make a second run for the Cup and were swept in four games.
 Heatley managed just one point.

 On October 3, 2008, Heatley was named alternate captain to Daniel Alfredsson, along with defenceman Chris Phillips.
 The 2008–09 season, however, was met with decreased production for Heatley and the top line as well as an 11th-place finish for the Senators in the Eastern Conference, well out of playoff contention.